Maps show location of Trump, gunman, law enforcement snipers at Pennsylvania rally shooting

 "During Former President Trump's campaign rally in Butler, Pennsylvania, on the evening of July 13 at approximately 6:15 p.m., a suspected shooter fired multiple shots toward the stage from an elevated position outside of the rally venue.
 U.S. Secret Service personnel neutralized the shooter, who is now deceased," the Secret Service said in a statement Saturday.
 "U.S. Secret Service quickly responded with protective measures and Former President Trump is safe."

-In another statement on Sunday, the Secret Service denied any suggestion that protective resources had been denied.
+In another statement on Sunday, the Secret Service denied any suggestion that protective resources had been refused.

 "The assertion that a member of the former President's security team requested additional security resources that the U.S. Secret Service or the Department of Homeland Security rebuffed is absolutely false.
 In fact, recently the U.S. Secret Service added protective resources and capabilities to the former President's security detail," Guglielmi said.